daim147/devops-learning/Learn/Linux/LinuxCommands.md

     system hostname is the name that identifies a system on a network.
 It is used to uniquely identify the system and allow other systems to communicate with it.
 The hostname is typically set during the system installation process and can be changed later if needed.

     vagrant@localhost is the default hostname for a Vagrant virtual machine.
 It consists of the username "vagrant" and the hostname "localhost" The hostname "localhost" is used to refer to the local system, while the username "vagrant" is the default username for a Vagrant virtual machine.s

-`ping` sends ICMP echo requests to a target host and waits for a response.
-It can be used to test network connectivity between two hosts and diagnose network-related issues.

 `file` determines the type of a file.
 It can be used to identify the file type, such as text, binary, or executable, and provide information about the file's contents and usage.